pranshudobhal/google-calendar/README.md

 # Google Calendar

-Google Calendar is a week wise calendar with functionalities like skipping through weeks, and random calendar events.
+Google Calendar is a week-wise calendar with functionalities like skipping through weeks and random calendar events.

 ## Installation